tallen11/l-systems/README.md

 ### Grammar Format & Rules

-Grammars are parsed according to the following grammar (its grammars all the way down):
+Grammars are parsed according to the following grammar (it's grammars all the way down)
 ```
 Grammar -> Rule*
 Rule -> ID '->' Production